s3prl/s3prl/s3prl/upstream/mos_prediction/README.md

 with torch.no_grad():
     scores = mos_predictor(wavs) # list of scores of the wavs `[rep1, rep2, ...]`
 ```
-You can also implement your own MOS Predictor with different self-supervised representations by modifying the code into a downstream task (Check [**Add new downstream tasks**](../../downstream/README.md/#add-new-downstream-tasks)).
+You can also train your own MOS Predictor with different self-supervised speech model using the code in the downstream folder (Check [**MOS Prediction Downstream Code**](../../downstream/mos_prediction)).

 ## Citation